 - Fresh Parsley.
 For oyster garnish chop fresh flat-leaf parsley.
 Parsley is also a widely used herb in Mediterranean cuisine, especially on seafood, salads, and well just about any dish.

-Making this oyster topping sauce is so incredibly easy, with very minimal work and almost no chopping.
+Making this oyster topping sauce is so incredibly easy.
 All you need to do is:

 HOW TO STORE THIS SAUCE